insidious-src/mk4sdk/README.md

 - 3d models  - using alter3d + asefix
 - sounds     - using mk4strip & automated audio converter
 - game logic - using hex injection tool + a hex map for the known offsets
-- installer  - using windows installer
+- installer  - using NSIS

 ###asefix
 >A little tool for **.ase 3d models audit**,